Review Analysis Conclusion

 Cellophane and OPP plastic bags dominate the market because they are clear, lightweight, and easy to seal.
 They let customers see frosting colors, sprinkles, and texture, which is ideal for decorated cookies and retail displays.
 However, thin plastic can puncture if your treats have hard edges or heavy toppings.
 Thicker 3-mil options add durability without sacrificing much clarity.

 Paper bags and deli wraps offer a more natural, artisan look.
 Kraft paper with a window combines presentation with breathability, which helps items like scones and muffins avoid condensation.
 The downside is that paper can soften if the pastry is very moist or oily.
 Grease-resistant liners solve most of that problem, but they are not fully waterproof.
-Wax paper sheets excel at wrapping greasy burgers, butter-laden croissants, and chocolate-covered treats because they resist oil and prevent sticking, though they do not provide the rigid protection of a bag.
+Wax-style deli paper sheets excel at wrapping greasy burgers, butter-laden croissants, and chocolate-covered treats because they resist oil and prevent sticking, though they do not provide the rigid protection of a bag.

 Seal Types and Setup